neo4j-contrib/community/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Neo4j Community Code of Conduct

 ## Our Pledge